 - Mix all ingredients in a bowl.

-- Roll into 1-inch balls (wet hands if sticky).
+- Roll into 1-inch balls (wet hands if sticky) roll until finished, dough will harden quickly.

 - Chill 20 minutes before serving.